 A balanced diet is an important part of maintaining overall health and well-being.
-It involves consuming a variety of different types of nutrients and the right amounts, to support the body’s needs.
+It involves consuming a variety of nutrients in the right amounts to support the body’s needs.

 Although fibre cannot be absorbed by the body, it is an important part of a healthy diet.
 Fibre passes through the digestive system largely intact, providing bulk and helping to move waste through the intestines.

-We can find fibre in plant-based foods such as fruits, vegetables, grains and legumes.
+Fibre is found in plant-based foods like fruits, vegetables, grains and legumes.

-For the NHS guide to maintaining a healthy weight:
+According to the NHS guide for maintaining a healthy weight:

-However, the RDA is just a general guideline and the nutrient needs of each individual may vary based on factors such as age, gender, and level of physical activity.
+However, keep in mind that the RDA is a general guideline; individual nutrient needs can vary based on factors like age, gender and physical activity level.

-The government introduced a traffic light system, which tells us whether a food has a high, medium or low amount of fat, saturated fat, sugars and salt.
+The government has introduced a ‘traffic light system’ to indicate whether a food item has high, medium,or low levels of fat, saturated fat, sugars, and salt.
 For example: